ray-project/enhancements/reps/2023-04-27-data-strict-mode.md

 ## Summary

-Make a breaking API change to always require data schemas in Ray Data.
+Make a (breaking) API change to always require data schemas in Ray Data, dropping support for standalone Python objects.
+In addition to unification and simplicity benefits, this aligns the Ray Data API closer to industry-standard distributed data APIs like Apache Spark and also emerging standards for machine learning datasets like HuggingFace.

 ### General Motivation